LakinduVirajith/Angular---All-In-One/README.md

 Example: If the user is a seller, they will be directed to the seller dashboard; if they are an admin, they will be directed to the admin dashboard; otherwise, they will be navigated to the default user home component.

+## Storage

+In Angular, you can use various storage mechanisms to store data locally in the user's browser.

+1. LocalStorage

+This is a simple key-value storage that allows you to store data locally in the browser.
+The data persists even after the browser is closed.

+2. SessionStorage

+Similar to LocalStorage, but the data stored in SessionStorage will be available only for the duration of the browser session.
+Once the browser is closed, the data is cleared.

+3. Cookies

+Cookies are small pieces of data stored on the user's browser.
+They have an expiration date and can be used to store data that needs to be sent back to the server with each HTTP request.

+4. IndexedDB

+IndexedDB is a more powerful storage mechanism that allows you to store large amounts of structured data locally in the browser.
+It provides better performance and query capabilities compared to LocalStorage or SessionStorage.

+## Observables

 ---

 # ANGULAR CLI AND PROJECT SETUP